cloudera-labs/hms-mirror/README.md

                                                                longer required to get SQL out in a report.
 That is the default
                                                                behavior.
+ -ssc,--skip-stats-collection                                  Skip collecting basic FS stats for a
+                                                               table.
+This WILL affect the
+                                                               optimizer and our ability to
+                                                               determine the best strategy for
+                                                               moving data.
  -su,--setup                                                   Setup a default configuration file
                                                                through a series of questions -tef,--table-exclude-filter <regex>                           Filter tables (excludes) with name